Nadia27/secretsApp/README.md

   - Hashing was achieved by using NPM module md5 <https://www.npmjs.com/package/md5>

   - When a hash function is ran on a value it produces the same hash value every time.
 This eliminates the need for reversing the function for data verification.

+* __Level 3 Security - Salting & Hashing__

+  - Hashing alone does not provide adequate security.
+A better way at protecting passwords is to add salt to passwords.

+  - Salting adds random unique data to passwords.
+Those random characters are then appended to sensitive user data and ran through the hash function.

+  - Adding salt increases complexity and makes our user database a bit more secure.

+  - I used the node.bcrypt.js to hash and salt passwords. <https://www.npmjs.com/package/bcrypt>

+  - bcrypt slows down the attack.

+   > bcrypt was designed for password hashing hence it is a slow algorithm.
+This is good for password hashing as it reduces the number of passwords by second an attacker could hash when crafting a dictionary attack.

+  - Salt rounds allows you to set the number of times you would like to salt your sensitive data.